-the FSC group focuses on the following research theme: to discover innovative control solutions for aviation systems (including unmanned aerial systems) to improve flight performance, and to develop transformative control technologies for aviation applications to achieve autonomy.
+The FSC group focuses on the following research themes: to discover innovative control solutions for aviation systems (including unmanned aerial systems), to improve flight performance, and to develop transformative control technologies for aviation applications to achieve autonomy.

-- coordinated flight control – multiple aircraft fly in formation or in coordination to achieve sophisticated tasks through collection and collaboration, it is enabled by network-oriented flight control techniques that regulate both individual aircraft and the group of aircraft dynamic behaviour, it also aims at scalability to expand coordination and cooperation;
+Multiple aircraft can fly in formation or in coordination to achieve sophisticated tasks through collection and collaboration, enabled by network-oriented flight control techniques that regulate the dynamic behaviour of both individual aircraft and the group of aircraft.
+This research focus also aims to ensure scalability to expand coordination and cooperation.

-- swarming aerial robotics applications – inspired by our formation flight and cooperative control research, we are interested in applications using swarming aerial robots, as we believe the coordination of robots in large scale will broaden our horizons in aviation, to enable novel features, to increase mission scope, and to improve overall flight performance;
+Inspired by our formation flight and cooperative control research, we are interested in applications using swarming aerial robots.
+We believe the coordination of robots in large scale will broaden our horizons in aviation in order to enable novel features, increase mission scope, and improve overall flight performance.

-- autonomous aerial robotics applications – our research on flight control also leads us to the technical development for autonomous flight applications, where we believe the reliable autonomy is the key to the success of these applications, to make autonomous flight operation, improving satisfaction in and trustworthiness of aerial robotic systems.
+Our research on flight control also leads us to the technical development for autonomous flight applications, where we believe the reliable autonomy is the key to the success.
+Ensuring safe and stable autonomy leads to successful autonomous flight operation, improving satisfaction in and trustworthiness of aerial robotic systems.